-It’s been a few months since it was first revealed that another The Matrix movie was on the way, and now details regarding the forth film in the franchise are starting to trickle in.
+It’s been a few months since it was first revealed that another The Matrix movie was on the way, and now details regarding the fourth film in the franchise are starting to trickle in.
+While the movie was expected to release sometime in 2021, due to the Coronavirus the film has been pushed back to 2022.

-While information is still relatively slim, it’s safe to assume that it’ll aim to stay true to the OG vibes, as both Keanu Reeves and Carrie-Anne Moss are confirmed to be returning as Neo and Trinity.
+Information on the upcoming movie is still relatively slim, but it’s safe to assume that it’ll aim to stay true to the OG vibes, as both Keanu Reeves and Carrie-Anne Moss are confirmed to be returning as Neo and Trinity.
 Whether they’ll keep their iconic black leather trench coats and tiny sunglasses, however, remains to be seen.

 In order to keep you up to date, we’ve gathered all the information we have about The Matrix 4 and compiled it below, which should hopefully make your journey down the rabbit hole all the easier.